Varni1512/StudyShield/README.md

-# StudyShield - Focus Study 📚🚀
+# StudyShield – Focus Booster 📚🚀
 *A Chrome extension that enhances study effectiveness by structuring study sessions, blocking distractions, and improving focus time.*

 ---